-You’re invited to join us at He Whenua Rongo – an Indigenous Seed, Soil and Food Sovereignty Symposium, held in Tāmaki Makaurau in April.
+Kia ora, thank you for joining us at He Whenua Rongo – an Indigenous Seed, Soil and Food Sovereignty Symposium, held in Tāmaki Makaurau in April 2024.

-The event is designed to support research and practices that champion kai atua and deliver biodiversity, food security and cultural heritage.
+This event was designed to support research and practices that champion kai atua and deliver biodiversity, food security and cultural heritage.

 Topics covered include free trade and agriculture, Indigenous seed sovereignty, GMOs in food and farming, post-capitalist economies, hua parakore and community empowerment.

-As the New Zealand Government moves to introduce GMOs into our food system and our communities are rapidly impacted by a changing climate, never has the time been more crucial for all of us to unite at this event and create resilient food futures for all.
+As the New Zealand Government moves to introduce GMOs into our food system and our communities are rapidly impacted by a changing climate, never has the time been more crucial for all of us to continue to work together to collaborate and drive this movement forward so we can create resilient food futures for all.

 PROGRAMME